Early French Immersion

 What are the benefits for my child?

-According to Alberta Education, after completing the BGRD’s Early French Immersion program, your child will:
+According to Alberta Education, after completing the BGSD’s Early French Immersion program, your child will:

 - be functionally fluent in French;